-The financial statements are prepared in accordance with the historical cost convention in accordance with applicable United Kingdom Accounting Standards.
+The financial statements are prepared in accordance with the historical cost convention.

 Going concern

 The activities of the College, together with the factors likely to affect its future development and performance are set out in the accompanying Members Report.
 The financial position of the College, its cash flow, liquidity and borrowings are described in the Financial Statements and accompanying Notes.